gaearon/overreacted.io/src/pages/my-decade-in-review/index.md

 My girlfriend asked if I wanted to get married.
 I said I thought I'd get married late in my 30s.
 She asked: "Why?"
 I couldn't really find any justification for waiting so we soon bought rings and got married.
 Our wedding has cost us $100.

 The deadline for my talk was approaching.
 But I had no idea how to implement "time travel".
-I knew that Elm had something similar, but I was scared to look at it because I worried I'd find out time travel can't be implemented work in JS.
+I knew that Elm had something similar, but I was scared to look at it because I worried I'd find out time travel can't be implemented well in JS.

 At the time, there were many Flux libraries.
 I've tried a few of those, notably Flummox by Andrew Clark, and I had a vague sense that making hot reloading work with Flux would *also* let me implement time travel.
 Sunil's [gist](https://gist.github.com/threepointone/43f16389fd96561a8b0b) led me to an [idea](https://gist.github.com/gaearon/c02f3eb38724b64ab812): a variant of Flux pattern with a reducer function instead of a store.
 I had a [neat name](https://twitter.com/dan_abramov/status/597391033513697281) in mind for it already.
 And I really needed it for my talk!